encode/httpx/docs/environment_variables.md

 Valid values: `1`, `true`

-If this environment variable is set to `1` or `true` then logging will be turned on by default to stderr about low-level details of the HTTP request and responses being sent and received.
+If this environment variable is set to `1` or `true` then low-level details about the execution of HTTP requests will be logged to `stderr`.

 This can help you debug issues and see what's exactly being sent over the wire and to which location.